winitzki/scall/tutorial/programming_dhall.md

   = λ(x : Text) → "${x}..."
 ```

+To summarize: `λ(x : a) → ...` is a function and can be applied to an argument.
+But `∀(x : a) → ...` is a type; it is not a function and cannot be applied to an argument.

 A side note: The type expression `∀(x : Text) → Text` does not need the name `x` and can be also written in a shorter syntax as just `Text → Text`.
 But Dhall will internally rewrite that to the normal form `∀(_ : Text) → Text`.